rpusec/BookShop/README.md

 ### Documentation ###

-Each controller and directive is documented with JSDoc-style documentaiton.
+Each controller, directive, and service is documented with JSDoc-style documentaiton.